wcbdata/Security_Labs/HDP-3.0.1-FREEIPA.md

 ### KDC and AD overview

-- Active Directory will already be setup by the instructor.
+- FreeIPA will already be setup by the instructor.
 A basic structure of OrganizationalUnits will have been pre-created to look something like the below:
   - CorpUsers OU, which contains:
     - business users and groups (e.g. it1, hr1, legal1) and
     - hadoopadmin: Admin user (for AD, Ambari, ...)